MicrosoftDocs/learn/learn-pr/iot/synchronize-azure-digital-twins-with-iot-device-data/includes/3-ingest-device-data.md

 Next, add the unique functionality.

-1. Next inside the `Run` method, set up an `if` statement to take action when the function receives an Event Grid event with data.
+1. Still inside the `Run` method, set up an `if` statement to take action when the function receives an Event Grid event with data.
 This will be executed when the temperature data from IoT Hub arrives at the Azure function.

     ```csharp
     if (eventGridEvent != null && eventGridEvent.Data != null)